duckyondiscord/desktop-visualizer/README.md

  Probably will work on any other Unix-like OS that has Xorg and supplies the dependencies

+# Installation

+Download the latest tarball from releases, extract it, run `install.sh` inside it and you're golden! (just don't forget to install the dependencies)

 # Building

 ```
 $ cmake .
 $ make
 ```

-# Installation

-Build the project, then run `./install.sh` in the project root.
-After that, you can execute it using the desktop icon named "Desktop Visualizer" it just created.
+Then run `install.sh` in the project root if you want to also install it.

 # Configuration